numpy/numpy/doc/source/reference/arrays.nditer.rst

     ...
     0 3 1 4 2 5

+.. _nditer-context-manager:

 Modifying Array Values
 ----------------------

-By default, the :class:`nditer` treats the input array as a read-only object.
-To modify the array elements, you must specify either read-write or write-only mode.
-This is controlled with per-operand flags.
-The operands may be created as views into the original data with the `WRITEBACKIFCOPY` flag.
-In this case the iterator must either
+By default, the :class:`nditer` treats the input operand as a read-only object.
+To be able to modify the array elements, you must specify either read-write or write-only mode using the `'readwrite'` or `'writeonly'` per-operand flags.

+The nditer will then yield writeable buffer arrays which you may modify.
+However, because  the nditer must copy this buffer data back to the original array once iteration is finished, you must signal when the iteration is ended, by one of two methods.
+You may either:

-- be used as a context manager, and the temporary data will be written back to the original array when the `__exit__` function is called.
+ - used the nditer as a context manager using the `with` statement, and the temporary data will be written back when the context is exited.
-- have a call to the iterator's `close` function to ensure the modified data is written back to the original array.
+ - call the iterator's `close` method once finished iterating, which will trigger the write-back.

-Regular assignment in Python simply changes a reference in the local or global variable dictionary instead of modifying an existing variable in place.
-This means that simply assigning to `x` will not place the value into the element of the array, but rather switch `x` from being an array element reference to being a reference to the value you assigned.
-To actually modify the element of the array, `x` should be indexed with the ellipsis.
+The nditer can no longer be iterated once either `close` is called or its context is exited.

 .. admonition:: Example